monk-io/docs/docs/config-files.md

 title: "Add Dynamic Configuration"
 ---

-Monk offers a convenient way to pass arbitrary text files (such as config files) to any container from the Kitlevel.
+Monk offers a convenient way to pass arbitrary text files (such as config files) to any container from the Kit level.
 Such files can be generated on the fly at container startup making it easy to create dynamic configuration for services based on Monk variables.

 ## Nginx example

-Let's take an nginx Kitas an example an analyze how nginx configuration is passed to the container:
+Let's take an nginx Kits as an example and analyze how nginx configuration is passed to the container:

 ```yaml title="nginx.yaml" linenums="1"
 namespace: nginx